dwadden/dygiepp/README.md

 ## Working with new datasets

-Follow the instructions in as described in [Formatting a new dataset](DATA.md#formatting-a-new-dataset).
+Follow the instructions as described in [Formatting a new dataset](DATA.md#formatting-a-new-dataset).

 ### Making predicitons on a new dataset